mpi-forum/mpi-forum.github.io/meetings/2018/02/logistics.md

 The meeting will take place at the Microsoft facility in downtown Portland, OR, which is on the 9th floor of 1414 NW Northrup Street.

+### Hotel

+We will not have a dedicated room block for the meeting, but several hotels are nearby.
+The recommendation by the meeting hosts is the Residence Inn at 1150 NW 9th Avenue, which is in easy walking distance to the meeting location.

 ### Meeting Cost

 $150 per person to cover meeting logistics costs, snacks on Monday, Tuesday,